samirnarain/data-science/project/readme.md

 ### 3.3 Data Mining

-Four regression models were tested on the data to see which of the models would be best suited for the problem.
+Regression analysis was performed on the data to predict the Operation time.
+Four regression models were tested to see which of the models would be best suited for the problem.
 Two Linear regression and two decision tree models were taken.
 - LM - Multiple Linear regression with gaussian distribution
 - GLM (using family poisson)